There’s been a lot of buzz about corporate wellness programs lately, with many studies confirming the success of these programs. Optum Health*

 Can Wellness Programs Impact Workers’ Compensation Claims?

-Industry experts say wellness programs can, and do, reduce workers’ compensation claims, with
+Industry experts say wellness programs can, and do, reduce workers’ compensation claims, with one study

 showing effective wellness programs lead to an average of a 30% decrease in workers’ compensation and disability management claims.